Profitbase/Episode-Docs/articles/flow/actions/sql-server/execute-command.md

 # Execute command

-Executes a SQL command in a SQL Server database, which returns the number of rows affected.
+Executes a SQL command in a SQL Server database, and returns the number of rows affected by the query.

+> [!NOTE]
+> This action does not return the result of the executed query.
+It simply return the number of rows affected by the query.

 ## Example: How to use parameters